National Congress of Honduras

 The National Congress (Congreso Nacional) is the legislative branch of the government of Honduras.

 Organization

 The Honduran Congress is a unicameral legislature.
 The nominal President of the National Congress of Honduras is currently Luis Redondo.
 Its members are 128 deputies, who are elected on a proportional representation basis, by department, to serve four-year terms.

 Meeting place

 Congress meets in a purpose-built legislative palace (Palacio Legislativo) in the centre of Tegucigalpa.
 Of a modernist design, it is painted in an array of bright colours and rests on a series of concrete pillars that separate it from the ground.

 Directive

 2022–2026 legislative period

-The current directive of the National Congress for the period 2022–2026:
+The directive of the National Congress for the period 2022–2026: